 However, in most real-world scenarios the number of devices are many and at least one of the endpoints do not have a public IPv4 address.
 This means that in practice the SIP server capabilities are key for reliable end-to-end communication in commercial scenarios to work.

 Instead of keeping a local “address book” on each device, the SIP server accepts registrations from all devices and maintains a single point of contact for all connected devices.
 A local “address book” on a device would have to be updated on all devices as soon as one of the addresses changes.
 The SIP server instantaneously updates a change in a device’s address or location as soon as that device is registered, without the need for any other device or user to make an update.
 The device is just sending its signaling to the SIP server as usual, and the SIP server will know where to relay the request.

 What are the pitfalls to avoid when setting up a SIP Server?

 SIP is an open IETF protocol and there are several good SIP server implementations of different flavors and functionalities available, free to use.

-However, to run, maintain, secure, and scale a SIP infrastructure for todays and tomorrow’s needs are big tasks requiring key expertise.
-The SIP infrastructure needs to be reliable and secure at all time.
-Any downtime of the service it carries must be avoided.
+But, running, maintaining, securing, and scaling a SIP infrastructure for todays and tomorrow’s needs are big tasks that require key expertise.
+The SIP infrastructure must always be reliable and secure.
+Any service downtime must be avoided.